 - Home renovators

-As a result, many Navy personnel (especially shipbuilders and submariners) were diagnosed with mesothelioma.
-All branches of the military used asbestos in some form.
+As a result, many Navy personnel (especially shipbuilders and submariners) were later diagnosed with mesothelioma.
+In fact, U.S. military veterans make up one-third of all mesothelioma cases because of the military's widespread asbestos use.

 - Naval yard workers